harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 ###Box Fold

 A box fold consists entirely of straight edges, and can be constructed from two points: the top left point, and the bottom right point.
-The middle fold position is determined by the position of the driving fold, as described in section on page **>>TODO: REF**.
+The middle fold position is determined by the position of the driving fold, as described in Chapter \ref{algorithms-and-implementation}, section \ref{constraints-on-fold-features} , \nameref{constraints-on-fold-features} on page \pageref{geometric-constraints}.
 Box folds are only valid if they span a driving fold.

 ![Left: fold & cut pattern of the master feature.
 Right: laser-cut model of the same.](figures/33_UI_Interface_Data_Structures/box.pdf)

 ###Free Form

 Freeform shapes are defined by a single, closed path.
-When the feature is completed (by releasing the touch), the shape is truncated, horizontal folds are added, and the path is split into multiple edges (assuming the shape spanned a fold^[**>>TODO:SEE SECTION**]).
+When the feature is completed (by releasing the touch), the shape is truncated, horizontal folds are added, and the path is split into multiple edges (assuming the shape spanned a fold).
 The curved path is defined by a set of "interpolation points" — points captured by sampling touch positions while a user draws a shape on the screen.
 A path is interpolated between these points using the Catmull-Rom algorithm (@catmull1974class).

 Holes are a special case of FreeForm shapes, and are cut out from the final design, rather than simulated as a separate plane.
 FreeForm shapes that do not cross a fold are considered holes — drawn in white in the 2d sketch and drawn as subtractions from planes in the 3d view.